ASE A4 Steering and Suspension Practice Test

 Answer A is wrong.
 The ball joints allow the steering knuckle to swivel and pivot; a worn ball joint causes a bind in both directions.

-Answer B is wrong.
-A binding steering universal coupling or intermediate shaft will bind in more than one spot, each time the steering wheel makes a revolution.
+Answer C is wrong.
+A binding steering universal coupling or intermediate shaft will bind in more than one spot; each time the faulty universal joint completes a revolution.

 Answer D is correct.
 A fractured tooth on a rack gear results in a bind or skip only in a specific spot.
-Each of the other answers would have a problem making a turn in either direction.
+Each of the other answers would have a problem turning in either direction.

-53. The back of a light truck with a solid rear axle and a coil-spring suspension is squeaking and making clunking noises while traveling over small bumps in the road.
+53. The back of a light truck with a solid rear axle and a coil-spring suspension is squeaking and making clunking noises.
 Which of the following is LEAST likely to cause this noise?

 - A. The trailing control arm bushings.